michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 - Are all the resources used for this project correctly cited and referenced?
 - Is the code that implements your solution easily readable and properly commented?
 - Does the code execute without error and produce results similar to those reported?
+-->

+The main improvement the implementation could make is accounting for errors in the actions of the robot.
+In other words if the robot were to choose the action (-90,3) but because of an error only perform the action (-90,2), how could it detect that this happened and make up for it?

+If this were a real physical robot, then it would also have to take into account many other factors.
+It would have to take into account speed, along with distance to a wall in order to prevent collisions with a wall that could potentially damage the robot.
+Also it may have to model more than just movements at right angles.
+It may want to incorporate movements at 45 degree angles which may be possible for a physical robot in a maze with large enough pathways.